Get answers to frequently asked questions about Gamification

 How do I make changes to my team roster?

 If you play traditional fantasy sports, you are probably used to trading with other players.
-However, in Microsoft Dynamics 365 - Gamification, you make changes to your team roster by selecting a new player from any position.
+However, in Dynamics 365 - Gamification, you make changes to your team roster by selecting a new player from any position.
 There's no point cost to make changes to your team roster.
 To level the playing field, we allow multiple teams to select the same players, other than for their own position.

 You can make changes to your team roster at any time for the next game period, but the changes must be completed by midnight on Sunday UTC.
 The time zone is standardized so that players in different parts of the world will all have the same reference time for completing trades.
 For example, if you are in the Eastern Time zone, you must complete your trades four or five hours earlier (7 or 8 PM), depending on whether your time is Eastern standard time or Eastern daylight saving time.